yasserfarouk/negmas/docs/overview.rst

       finding the pareto-frontier, sampling outcomes with given utilities from the outcome space, etc.
-   3. **negotiators** This module represents basic negotiation agent implementation and provides basic interfaces to be overriden (implemented) by higher specialized modules
+   3. **negotiators** This module represents basic negotiation agent implementation and provides basic interfaces to be overridden (implemented) by higher specialized modules
    4. **mechanisms** This module represents the most basic conceptual view of a negotiation protocol supporting both mediate and